-In 1705, Maria Sibylla Merian self- published Metamorphosis Insectorum Surinamensium based on her explorations in Suriname in the late 1600s.
-Merian, the first to graphically capture the process of metamorphosis, is considered the world’s first ecologist.
+In 1705, Maria Sibylla Merian self-published Metamorphosis Insectorum Surinamensium based on her explorations in Suriname in the late 1600s.
+Merian was among the earliest to illustrate the process of metamorphosis.
 She labeled the plants in her illustrations with Latin and Dutch names, but if a plant was unknown to her, she used indigenous terms.
-This work of 60 plates was originally offered as a subscription in colored and uncolored versions.
-The Lloyd Library owns one of approximately 70 extant copies extant.